Hierarchy of correlation quantifiers comparable to negativity: Partial transpose distance

 Equation~\eqref{EQ_N} can be written in terms of the partial transpose distance by replacing optimization over the states $\sigma$ by optimization over matrices $A$ whose partial transpose gives the set of states:

 Since partial transpose operation is the inverse of itself, the set of matrices $A$ is given by the set of all partially transposed states:

 Our main claim is that this infimum is also achieved when we replace optimization over all partially transposed states with optimization over a smaller set, composed only of states which admit positive partial transposition.
+A related quantity was previously considered in Ref.~\cite{Wang_2020b}, where sandwiched Rényi relative entropy was used instead of trace distance.
 Fig.~\ref{FIG_GEO} explains the underlying geometrical picture. \begin{conjecture} Let $\rho$ be a density matrix.
 Then \end{conjecture} We will now prove this conjecture for a broad class of states and provide the supporting numerical evidence in general.